lakshaysehgal18/project-spacex/README.md

 Clean Code with all the necessary imports and developed UI according to the requirements.

-#Important Note
+# Important Note

-Please download bootstrap 4 into project structure or add it dynamically before using the source code to see the responsive behaviour of this app.
+Please download bootstrap 4 into project structure before using the source code or add it dynamically to see the responsive behaviour of this app.

 To add bootstrap dynamically in project :-